 The Bank, which constitutes an institution that calculates risk-weighted exposure amounts using IRB method, is obliged to include negative amounts resulting from the calculation of expected loss amounts in the calculation of own funds.
-According to Article 36 (1d), the negative amounts resulting from the calculation specified in Articles 158 and 159 of the CRR Regulation were included in Common Equity Tier 1 capital as at 31 December 2016 in the amount of PLN 114 085 thousand.
+According to Article 36 (1d) of the CRR Regulation, the negative amounts resulting from the calculation specified in Articles 158 and 159 of the CRR Regulation were included in Common Equity Tier 1 capital as at 31 December 2017 in the amount of PLN 88 720 thousand.